mangledbottles/fonz-api/notes/AWS.md

   - [x] Create first official release
   - [ ] Configure GH WorkFlows with AWS correctly
   - [ ] Manage flow of updates, downtime and security issues
+- [ ] Repository Restructure
+  - [ ] Clean up all the files and folders